manansaini/sandbox/QA/SecArch.md

     F - having validated the user's request MyPhotos.com sends the requested resource back to the user.

 ### What is the difference between a threat, vulnerability, and a risk?

  Asset – People, property, and information.
 An asset is what we’re trying to protect.

  Threat – Anything that can exploit a vulnerability, intentionally or accidentally, and obtain, damage, or destroy an asset.
+It is the potential to harm an asset.

  Vulnerability – Weaknesses or gaps in a security program that can be exploited by threats to gain unauthorized access to an asset.